The Little Panda Fighter

-The Little Panda Fighter (Ursinho da Pesada; previously titled Heavy's Little Bear) is a 2008 Brazilian computer-animated sports action comedy film directed by Michelle Gabriel.
+The Little Panda Fighter (Ursinho da Pesada; previously titled Heavy's Little Bear) is a 2008 Brazilian animated sports action comedy film directed by Michelle Gabriel.
 The film has drawn criticism as a mockbuster of the DreamWorks Animation film Kung Fu Panda.
+The film also received heavy criticism for its animation and plot.
+The film features the voices of Dan Green, David Brimmer, Erica Schroeder, Mike Pollock and Maddie Blaustein.